RandomGuyJCI/Pacemaker/README.md

 ## Features

 - **Custom Animations:** Optimized the CustomAnimation.LateUpdate() function, significantly improving the performance of levels with lots of decorations and/or custom character animations.
 When tested with [Play With Fire](https://codex.rhythm.cafe/play-wit-hqHVhSHwfyH.rdzip), the call counts per second of the function [increased by 1615%](https://i.imgur.com/uVos6KK.png) and the level now runs at a consistent 60 fps.
+- **Bloom:** Fixed a [memory leak](https://cdn.discordapp.com/attachments/751852834320023593/1004421730107924510/unknown.png) caused by a temporary render texture not being properly released.
+Levels that extensively use bloom should no longer crash the game after running for a long period of time.

 ## TODO
-- Optimize editor loading and scrubbing performance
+- [ ] Optimize editor loading and scrubbing performance

 ## Installation
 1. Download the latest version of **BepInEx 5 x86** [here](https://github.com/BepInEx/BepInEx/releases/latest). \